lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 Refer to the [Data Integrity Protection]({{<relref "#design-details-data-integrity-protection">}}) section for details of how the data integrity protections are implemented.

+## Instruction Counter

+In order to detect and mitigate fault injection attacks on the OTBN, the host CPU can read the number of executed instructions from {{< regref "INSN_CNT">}} and verify whether it matches the expectation.

 # Theory of Operations

 ## Block Diagram